gitana/alpaca/site/docs/fields/array.md

 ## Example 2
 Array field with options for sticky toolbar, min items, max items etc.
+Here we use the <code>hideToolbarWithChildren</code> option to keep the top-most button available to add new items to the list.
+We also hide the <code>add</code> button in the action bar for each row.
 <div id="field2"> </div>
 {% raw %}
 <script type="text/javascript" id="field2-script">